-All members of the current Audit Committee of the Corporation are "independent" and each member is "financially literate", as such terms are defined in National Instrument 52-110 - Audit Committees ("NI 52-110").
+With the exception of Mr. Higgs, all members of the current Audit Committee of the Corporation are "independent".
+Each member is "financially literate", as such terms are defined in National Instrument 52-110 - Audit Committees ("NI 52-110").

 Relevant Education and Experience